 Elsewhere, I subscribed to Welcome to Nightvale like everyone else in the geekosphere, and yes, it is excellent.
 Creepy, funny, endearing, generally lovely.
 Perhaps less predictably, I also listened to the entire backlog of Me1 vs Me2 Snooker with Richard Herring.
 It’s an acquired taste, perhaps best kept for when you’re also doing something else, but I got strangely into it.

 Daniel Ruiz Tizon, South London’s master of darkly comic melancholy, seems to have put his Daniel Ruiz Tizon is Available podcast on hiatus for now.
 However, he did also write and star in The Letter for Resonance FM, a tragicomic series of monologues that distilled the best of his recent work into a single run.
 If you’ve never tried his stuff before, this is definitely the one to go for, and if the end of his regular show means more work like The Letter, I will have to grin and bear it.

 Finally, I listen to a few podcasts about comics, the best of which continues to be House to Astonish, dissecting recent comic book news and releases with exactly the right levels of fannish enthusiasm, cynicism and good humour.
-I also picked up Alternate Cover and Silence! this year, both of which also have good thoughts, analysis and chat.
+I also picked up Silence! this year, which also has good thoughts, analysis and chat.
 And yes, despite reading largely American comics, I only seem to like comics podcasts hosted by British folks.

 And that is it for now.
 Hopefully there’s stuff in there you haven’t already seen and might consider giving a shot.
 If I’ve missed anything of note, let me know in the comments below – especially in the podcast category, always looking for more good listening.
 I shall return in the near future to cover another category or two – probably Books & Comics unless plans change.